Suquash Mine, not much left today.

 Fort Rupert had been built to protect the coal mining operations at suquash, but after the mine closed the fort quickly became a base for colonial activity on northern Vancouver Island.
 It remained an important post for trade and resupply until the fort burned down in 1889.

 In 1908 the Suquash Mine was reopened by Pacific Coast Coal Mines Ltd, the mine ran from 1908 to 1914.
 This time, it was a major operation.
 A vertical shaft was sunk 173 feet and a horizontal shaft was dug that ran under Queen Charlotte Straight that almost reached Malcolm Island.
 They built a loading dock to accommodate shipping the coal out by barge.
-They also constructed a small community for the miners that included approximately 20 houses for families, a bunkhouse for single miners, a company store, post office, school, an electrical generator, and numerous buildings for different mine operations.
+They also constructed a small community for the miners that included approximately 20 houses for families, a bunkhouse for single miners, a company store, a post office, a school, an electrical generator, and numerous buildings for different mine operations.
 A foreman’s house with a two-story river rock fireplace was constructed, you can still see the fireplace today.
 Regular steamship service ran during these years.

 In 1914 the shaft was filled with water and mine operations were shut down, but in 1920 the mine was drained of water and coal was again being mined.
 The mine was in operation until 1922 at which time it was again filled with water and all mining ended.
 By 1932 most of the mine’s equipment had been auctioned off and the mine refilled with water

-There have been attempts to reopen the of the Suquash Mine over the years since it closed in 1922.
+There have been attempts to reopen the Suquash Mine over the years since it closed in 1922.
 In 1952, the mine was looked at very closely by Suquash Collieries Ltd, they went as far as pumping out the flooded shaft but on surveying the mine, they decided to not go any further, the mine was refilled with water and the oldest coal mining operation on Vancouver Island came to an end.